Carter Hoffman mascots are listed for sale inside the front cover of this 1954 Ivy League football program.

 Hoffman was a well-known artist from Los Angeles who made these hand carved mascots for various Ivy League and other colleges in the 1950s.
 Hoffman also did some mascots for professional sports teams and even some lesser know and more obscure schools.
 Sold under the name “Carter Hoffman Artcraft” they have become highly collectible.
 A brochure from the 1950s lists over 120 different schools that they made mascots for.

 The company also made bottle pour spouts which replace a cork that has been pulled.
-The bottle pour stops contain the school mascot on the top.
+The bottles contain the school mascot on the top.

 The mascots were produced with two marking on the bottom.
 One was the name of the mascot.
 In the example below, it shows the “Dartmouth Indian”.
 Because these were paper labels, often they are now missing.
 The other marking is stamped in black ink “Carter Hoffman Original.”